panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 Every time React re-renders the component, `useState(initialState)` is executed.
 If the initial state is a primitive value (number, boolean, etc) there are no performance issues.

-But when the initial state requires complex computation, you can use the *lazy initialization of state* by supplying a function as an argument to `useState(computeInitialState)`.
+But when the initial state requires expensive performance-wise operation, you can use the *lazy initialization of state* by supplying a function as an argument to `useState(computeInitialState)`.

 Here's an example: